alexlondon07/serverless-aws/README.md

 # Pizza App - Serverless Framework

-Pizza order management system built with AWS Lambda, API Gateway and SQS using Serverless Framework.
+Pizza order management system built with AWS Lambda, API Gateway, SQS, and DynamoDB using Serverless Framework.

 ## 📋 Description

-This serverless application allows receiving, processing and managing pizza orders using an event-driven architecture with AWS Lambda and SQS queues for asynchronous processing.
+This serverless application allows receiving, processing and managing pizza orders using an event-driven architecture with AWS Lambda, SQS queues for asynchronous processing, and DynamoDB for data persistence.

 ## 🏗️ Architecture